ghivert/sketch/sketch/README.md

 ## Distributions

-Sketch is thought as bare package, built as a foundation for every CSS packages that want to leverage on it.
+Sketch is thought as bare package, built as a foundation for every CSS packages that want to leverage it.
 In the Sketch package, you'll find all CSS properties accessible, as well as low level generation functions, to go from Sketch to CSS.
 Sketch package is also made for framework developers, to provide a common basement, reusable across the entire Gleam ecosystem, letting users reuse their knowledge no matter what they are coding.

 Sketch already supports two compilation target:
 [Lustre](https://hexdocs.pm/lustre/), with